How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 A software apt for this purpose is Stellar Migrator for Outlook.
 This software can straightforwardly migrate PST files to Office 365 by ensuring absolute data integrity and accuracy.
 It can facilitate direct migration of PST files to a live Exchange Server.

-• Install the Stellar Migrator for Outlook software on your Windows system after purchasing the license.
+• Install the Stellar Migrator for Outlook software.

 • Launch the software.